 - Genesis 9:4 – But you shall not eat flesh with its life, that is, its blood.

 - Acts 15:20 – Write to them to abstain from blood.

 - Deuteronomy 12:16 – Only you shall not eat the blood; you shall pour it out on the earth like water.

 - Romans 14:21 – It’s good not to eat meat or drink wine or do anything that causes your brother to stumble.

 The point is, claiming or saying Christians eat blood is an absolute myth.

 6. Christians hate other religions.

-Saying or believing that Christians hate other religions is completely absurd, it’s a myth!
-True believers promote love, peace, and tolerance.
-As a matter of fact, Jesus himself (Mark 12:31) said that “to love your neighbor as yourself” with loving God with all our heart, soul, mind, and strength.
-Although there are stories that gone viral about speech hate and condemnation of ‘Christians’ to other religions but absolutely not all Christians do it.
-True believers uphold to faith, hope and love.
-Christianity teaches to be humble and gentle to everyone and everything.
+It is totally ludicrous to say or believe that Christians hate other religions.
+It’s an absolute myth, my friend!
+Love, peace, and tolerance are promoted by true Christian believers.
+In fact, Jesus (Mark 12:31) equated “loving your neighbor as yourself” with “loving God with all your heart, soul, mind, and strength.”
+Although stories concerning hate speech and condemnation of Christians to other religions exist, this is not something that all Christians do.
+Faith, hope, and love are upheld by true Christian believers.
+Christianity teaches us to be humble and gentle to everyone and everything.